DimitarStaykov/It_youtube_project/README.md

 delete videos

 ban users

 ban admins if you have master priveleges

 =========================

 Videos

-function to be added/removed to list of favourites Comments ratting based on number of favourites
+-function to be added/removed to list of favourites -Comments
+-ratting based on number of favourites

 FUNCTIONALITY